pmariman/embedded-linux-labs/docs/source/lab-kernel-03.rst

 ---------

 * Show the differences between the default and your kernel configuration.
+* What is the *dtb* file being passed to the qemu?

 Staging Installation Steps (Preparing the root file system)